 Philippe walked over to the alter – for that is what Philippe suspected it was.
 After the briefest inspection his suspicions where confirmed.
 The narrow end of the alter – the end the met the edge of the water – was covered with a dark stain.
 Around the edges, symbols, the like of which Philippe had never seen, had been carved into the rock.
 He circled the stone and at the end opposite the dark sinister stain, Philippe was halted by the carvings.
 At this spot, Philippe was able to understand the carvings.
 They were were not from some hellish alphabet.
 No, these were in the alphabet used from the time of Caesar down to this very day.
 And they spelled out a word, a name, Philippe knew: MALFAIT.

 The demon Lotan had spoken the truth.
 He was indeed near his prey.
 Philippe looked back at the stairs disappearing up into the darkness and a picture was painted in his mind.
 Upon the high cliff sat the chateau of the evil Malfait, and down those steps the Comte had brought a multitude of victims to be sacrificed to that demon from the watery depths.
 No matter what pact Philippe had made with Lotan, clearly Malfait had promised Isabel to the foul demon, but was now unwilling to hand her over.
-The Comte intended to keep his sweet Isabel for himself.
+The Comte intended to keep the sweet Isabel for himself.
 Thus, Lotan had given Philippe aid to punish Malfait for breaking the bargain.

 Philippe realized he was doing the work of a most foul creature.
 But was not Malfait equally foul in his own way?
 If an evil master had instructed Philippe to shoot the master’s rabid dog, how could Philippe be blamed?
 The dog had to be shot regardless of the nature of its master.